linuxfirstMint/famicom_emulator/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: enhancement issue template
+name: Feature request
-about: Here is a enhancement template for creating an issue
+about: Suggest an idea for this project
-title: "[XXX]"
+title: "[feature] "
 labels: enhancement
 assignees: ''